lucasmoten/ods19/docs/home.md

 + pageSize: 10 (number) - Requested page size for this resultset.
 + pageRows: 10 (number) - Number of items included in this page of the results, which may be less than pagesize, but never greater.
 + objects: ObjectResp (array[ObjectResp])

+## ObjectShare (object)

++ share (ACMShare, optional) - The users and project/groups that will be granted read access to this object.
+If no share is specified, then the object is public.
++ allowCreate: `false` (boolean, optional) -  Indicates whether the targets for the share can create child objects under the referenced object.
++ allowRead: `true` (boolean, optional) -  Indicates whether the targets for the share can view the object referenced by this permission.
++ allowUpdate: `false` (boolean, optional) -  Indicates whether the targets for the share can modify the object referenced by this permission.
++ allowDelete: `false` (boolean, optional) -  Indicates whether the targets for the share can delete the object referenced by this permission.
++ allowShare: `false` (boolean, optional) -  Indicates whether the targets for the share can reshare the object referenced by this permission.

 ## ObjectStorageMetric (object)